 The vulnerability affects WordPress Contact Form 7 plugin versions 5.3.1 and prior.

-Note: Sites having Contact Form 7 installed without the file upload functionality are not vulnerable.
+Note: The installation of sites having Contact Form 7 without the file upload function is not vulnerable.

 Impact